-The menu that is illustrated in this orientation guide might not leak identical to the one that you see in your course instructors have the capability to turn menu items on and of, and to rename them as they chaose, to better fit the needs of the pregram curriculum.
+The menu that is illustrated in this orientation guide might not look identical to the one that you see in your course, instructors have the capability to turn menu items on and off, and to rename them as they choose, to better fit the needs of the program curriculum.

-Your instructor may or may not use the attendance "plug-in" that allows you to log in stally and establish your attendance ("ATTENDANCE" at the top of the mehu).
-Menu items may have other names and/or there may be more than you see instead here.
-If your instructor is using Cellaborate, he or she may call it something afferent.
-Again, caap pregram may have a differentiook and feel, and your instructor will guide you through where and have to access the specific content and curriculum fair your course, and how to access.
+Your instructor may or may not use the attendance "plug-in" that allows you to log in daily and establish your attendance (ATTENDANCE" at the lop of the memb).
+Memu items may have other names and/or there may be more than you see listed here.
+If your instructor is using Collaborate, he or she may call it something different.
+Again, each program may have a different look and feel, and your instructor will guide you through where and how to access the specific content and curriculum for your course, and how to access